 Both Levonelle and EllaOne are recommended only for use in an emergency and should not be used as a regular method of contraception.
 Both these pills contain a huge amount of hormones and may come with side effects such as nausea, fatigue, or dizziness.
 Your period may also come earlier or later as a result, but on the whole the side effects of taking these pills are not serious.
 Levonelle and EllaOne do NOT cause abortions, but instead work to delay ovulation to prevent the egg from being fertilised.

-Read more about them on the NHS website.
+You can read more about Levonelle and EllaOne on the NHS website.

-You could also opt to have an IUD fitted to protect against pregnancy, after 5 days of having unprotected sex.
+You could also opt to have an IUD fitted to protect against pregnancy.
 An IUD is a small copper and plastic device that is fitted into your uterus by a doctor.
 The procedure takes between 15-20 minutes and you may experience period-type pain and light bleeding as a side effect.
+This procedure is effective in preventing pregnancy up to five days after having unprotected sex, or up to five days after the earliest time you could have ovulated.
+It’s more effective at preventing pregnancy than the emergency pill, and it does not interact with any other medication.
 The IUD can stay in to act as your main method of contraception.
 Read more about IUDs on the Family Planning Association Website.

 Sexually Transmitted Infections (STIs)

-The Chalmers Street Clinic provides services for all people regardless of sexual orientation.
-However there is a dedicated clinic for men who have sex with men from 4.30pm-7pm on Wednesdays (walk in service 5pm-6pm).
-Read more about sexual health services specifically for the LGBT+ community on the Lothian Sexual Health site.
+The Lothian Sexual Health Service provides services for all people regardless of sexual orientation.
+They have a dedicated walk-in clinic for men who have sex with men from 1:30pm to 7pm on Wednesdays .
+Read more about sexual health services specifically for the LGBT+ community on the Lothian Sexual Health website.

-You can order an HIV postal testing kit through the Terance Higgins Trust here.
-If you would rather have someone with you when you receive the results then it may be better to go to a GP or clinic to take the test.
+You can order an HIV postal testing kit through the Terrence Higgins Trust here.
+If you would rather have someone with you when you receive the results, then it may be better to go to a GP or clinic to take the test.

-Part of being sexually healthy is feeling secure and confident in sexual relationships, whether short term or long term.
+Part of being sexually healthy is feeling secure and confident in sexual relationships, whether these relationships are short term or long term.

-For more advice and information, you could also try:
+For more advice and information, you can visit:

-The Site – The Mix purports to provide “essential support for under 25s” and has lots of advice and information on sex and relationships, aimed at both couples and single people.
+The Mix – The Mix provides “essential support for under 25s” and has lots of advice and information on sex and relationships, aimed at both couples and single people.

 Sexpression – Sexpression is a project based at the University of Edinburgh dedicated to providing judgement-free education regarding safer sex, sexuality and relationships to students and young people around Edinburgh.
 Their website contains sex-positive and body-positive posts and also has a portal that allows users to submit questions that will be answered by staff.